-West Virginia Residents' Opinions On And Tolerance Levels Of Algae In West Virginia Waters found that a clear majority of West Virginians (over 70%) regarded 39% algal cover as impairing their use.
+West Virginia Residents' Opinions On and Tolerance Levels of Algae in West Virginia Waters found that a clear majority of West Virginians (over 70%) regarded 39% algal cover as impairing their use.
 Roughly half of the people regarded 26% algal cover as an impairment.
 Approximately three fourths (72%) of those surveyed indicated that algal cover of 20% would not interfere with their use of the stream.

-Other factors related to filamentous algae blooms that will affect the recreational use of a stream include duration of the bloom, longitudinal extent, and location of the bloom relative to houses, camps, and public access sites.
+Other factors related to filamentous algae blooms that will affect the recreational use of a stream include duration of the bloom, frequency of occurrence, filament length, longitudinal extent, percent of water column filled, and location of the bloom relative to houses, camps, and public access sites.